 Bondegatan 64, Sofo

 We visited this cute café for lunch, impressed by its huge vaulted ceilings and antique doors.
 Here you can not only sample traditional sourdough bread, with tuna or capers, but also browse the café’s small concept store, filled with artwork and clothes.
-It’s a great place to relax and browse, over a tasty lunch, and is easily one of the best places to eat in Stockholm.
+It’s a great place to relax and browse over a tasty lunch, and is easily one of the best places to eat in Stockholm.

 Snickarbacken 7, 111 39 Stockholm